The Best Bars In The East Village guide image

 OpenTable logo

 Our friend once ordered a gin and tonic at Amor y Amargo, and the bartender said, “Sure.”
 The bartender then delivered what was actually a gin cocktail with club soda and grapefruit bitters and quinine syrup.
 That’s because this is a “bitters tasting room,” and all the cocktails on offer are made accordingly, with bitters.
-No bottles of Schweppes here.
-The space is minuscule, but this is an East Village institution that you should check out at least once.
+This is an East Village institution that you should check out at least once.
+Just enter through the shop in front, and you'll find what looks like a small, old-timey apothecary with shelves full of booze.

 This divey bar has two key features that draw most of its fans in: a large and excellent beer selection and a large and excellent backyard patio.
 Unlike most East Village “backyard patios,” the one here is not simply a dark alley with two broken lawn chairs where the bartender puts out the trash at the end of the night.
-This is a real patio.
+They have an impressive beer selection, so it’s a good place to bring your “craft brew friends.”

 Chase Sapphire Card Ad